 Are Your Target Keywords Well-Placed in Your Copy?

-Keywords and key phrases are important aspects of good copy for search engine performance.
-Before you hit that “Publish” button, make sure that the keywords you have selected for your piece of content are well-placed in your copy.
-A good rule to follow when distributing your keywords is that each important keyword should be placed in a header tag and somewhere logically within paragraph text of a related header.
+Keywords and key phrases are essential aspects of good copy for search engine performance.
+Therefore, before you hit that “Publish” button, make sure that the keywords you have selected for your piece of content are well-placed in your copy.
+A good rule to follow when distributing your keywords is that each critical keyword should be placed in a header tag and somewhere logically within paragraph text of a related header.

 Too Much to Handle?
 Contact Contractor Advertising Instead

 If this seems like a bit too much for you to handle on your own, then don’t fret!
-The expert copywriters here at Contractor Advertising are always standing by to help you write engaging copy that performs well in search engines.
-Our copywriters are excellent authors who have the knowledge and skills required to make sure your content matches your intent and performs well on search engines like Google and Bing.
+The expert copywriters here at Contractor Advertising always stand by to help you write engaging copy that performs well in search engines.
+Our copywriters are excellent authors who have the knowledge and skills required to ensure your content matches your intent and performs well on search engines like Google and Bing.
 So, don’t hesitate!
 Fill out the form below, and we’ll get in touch with you ASAP!

 Get A Free Web Marketing Analysis